 All that’s required to do so is to secure the optimal system — one that:

 - Unifies all pertinent first-party data associated with prospects and customers and their journeys (but not so much that you end up with ‘analysis paralysis’ and activation issues)

 - Helps you and your team manage the consent preferences for every individual in your database environment, comply with consumer data privacy measures (GDPR, CCPA, etc.) and federate consent out to other critical marketing technology systems

-- Protects data for all prospects and customers — an oft-overlooked factor many brands (particularly enterprises) fail to account for in their technology evaluations today
+- Protects data for all prospects and customers — an oft-overlooked factor many businesses (particularly enterprises) fail to account for in their tech evaluations today

 - Facilitates intelligent lifecycle orchestration activities to individuals and personalized marketing messaging with to your most important segments across channels

 Of course, technology is just one piece of the personalized marketing puzzle.